JnyJny/DungeonGenerator/README.md

 The Generate module will put up a window and draw each phase of the algorithm as described in the article with it's animated gifs.
 The StateMachine module was something I reused from my pacman implementation to help keep everything from happening at once.
+Dungeon is the interesting part, describing a Dungeon class that manages Room objects.

 The biggest diversion between the article and my implementation is my failure to implement a Delauny triangulation to build a garunteed connected graph.
 My graph uses a closest neighbor function that mostly generates connected